jbavari/cordova-plugin-video-editor/README.md

     {
         fileUri: 'file-uri-here', // the path to the video on the device
         outputFileName: 'output-name', // the file name for the transcoded video
-        outputFileType: VideoEditorOptions.OutputFileType.MPEG4,
+        outputFileType: VideoEditorOptions.OutputFileType.MPEG4, // android is always mp4
-        optimizeForNetworkUse: VideoEditorOptions.OptimizeForNetworkUse.YES,
+        optimizeForNetworkUse: VideoEditorOptions.OptimizeForNetworkUse.YES, // ios only
         saveToLibrary: true, // optional, defaults to true
         deleteInputFile: false, // optional (android only), defaults to false
-        maintainAspectRatio: true, // optional, defaults to true
+        maintainAspectRatio: true, // optional (ios only), defaults to true
         width: 640, // optional, see note below on width and height
         height: 640, // optional, see notes below on width and height
         videoBitrate: 1000000, // optional, bitrate in bits, defaults to 1 megabit (1000000)
         fps: 24, // optional (android only), defaults to 24
-        audioChannels: 2, // optional, number of audio channels, defaults to 2
+        audioChannels: 2, // optional (ios only), number of audio channels, defaults to 2
-        audioSampleRate: 44100, // optional, sample rate for the audio, defaults to 44100
+        audioSampleRate: 44100, // optional (ios only), sample rate for the audio, defaults to 44100
-        audioBitrate: 128000, // optional, audio bitrate for the video in bits, defaults to 128 kilobits (128000)
+        audioBitrate: 128000, // optional (ios only), audio bitrate for the video in bits, defaults to 128 kilobits (128000)
-        progress: function(info) {} // optional, see docs on progress
+        progress: function(info) {} // info will be a number from 0 to 100
     }
 );
 ```